IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** 1.0

-**Description:** Asingle value that defines the proportion of candidate flags to receive follow-up.
+**Description:** A single value that defines the proportion of candidate flags to receive follow-up.
 For example, if the follow-up ratio is 0.5, the top 50% of candidate flags (ranked by measured emission rate) will receive follow-up.
 Candidate flags have already been checked against the minimum detection limit and the follow-up threshold.
 See Section 3.9 for more information.

 **Notes on acquisition:** No data acquisition required.